 For all of these issues, we strongly encourage that you and your spouse seek outside professional help.
+For example, you could look into the many centres specializing in drug and alcohol rehab Albuquerque way, but you can also find something in your local area too.
 Consult your local minister or physician for reliable recovery resources, like a 12-step system that understands your unique struggle.
-Addiction is not something you can overcome on your own, but with the right help, you will be able to move past this and rebuild your lives.
+Addiction is not something you can overcome on your own, but with the right help and medication assisted treatment, you will be able to move past this and rebuild your lives.

 Denial is risky business when it comes to facing a life-altering issue like addiction.
 For the addicted spouse, denial comes in the form of the idea that they’re in control of their addiction–they can stop any time they want.
 This is frustrating for the non-addicted spouse, who can often (eventually) see the problem for what it is, but finds it difficult to impossible to interact with the addicted spouse who is so strongly rooted in denial.

 But many times, especially at first, the non-addicted spouse is also in denial.
 While the other person may display a host of red flags that point to substance abuse, it can feel easier in the moment for the non-addicted spouse to come up with alternate explanations or write off the signs as coincidence.
 Denial on the part of the non-addicted spouse is dangerous because it delays the possibility of seeking necessary professional help…even if that help only comes in the form of support for the non-addicted person in the marriage.